awersli99/pydiscordbio/README.md

 ### WARNING

-This is not ready to be used in anything yet.
+This is not ready to be used in anything, it is unfinished no documentation has been written yet.